DmitriBogdanov/UTL/docs/module_log.md

 ```

 A more "proper" and performant way however, would be to create a custom stringifier that has an overload for `CustomType` like it was done in previous example.

+## Roadmap for v1.0.0 release

+- Rewrite the formatting engine to support colors and non-allocating alignment
+- Rewrite the logging API to use be macro-free and non-global
+- Improve logger & sink configurability, move configuration to compile-time
+- Rework formatting engine to allow extension though partial specialization
+- Improve buffering logic
+- Add formatter support for: `T*`, `std::chrono::duration<>`